 Google wanted to celebrate the diversity of young Germans and the unexpected discoveries they make while searching for information.
-So, in partnership with UNIT9, we created Google Search Sounds, a mobile experiment that visualizes a mix of trending search terms and topics in Germany, in a way that’s never been done before.
+So, in partnership with UNIT9, we created Google Search Sounds, a mobile experiment that visualises a mix of trending search terms and topics in Germany, in a way that’s never been done before.

 We developed the microsite in React.
 Powered by a lot of CSS transitions as well as SVG animations, we achieved a smooth and highly interactive experience that performs flawlessly on mobile devices.